 Insight 6 identifies living evidence for Aaron, the High Priest, having existed.
 This is astonishing corroborating evidence of the Torah’s validity before our very eyes.

-Insight 7 identifies the improbability of three million witnesses 3 200 years ago gathering at Mount Sinai to experience God’s revelation.
+Insight 7 identifies the improbability of three million (see footnote 1 to insight 7) witnesses 3 200 years ago gathering at Mount Sinai to experience God’s revelation.
 Insight 7 goes on to explain how the Torah credibly recounts how this was achieved over hundreds of years of inter-related events, weaving a credible and reliable and intricate fabric of truth.

 Insight 8 points out how the 10th commandment reflects the real world of inequality in which we live, and not some mythical ideal.